Compute minutes

 If you manage an open source project, these improvements can also reduce compute quota consumption for contributor fork projects, enabling more contributions.

-See our pipeline efficiency guide for more details.
+See the pipeline efficiency guide for more details.